 Mohamad Chaarawi

-HDF5 generates metadata I/O along with application raw data I/O when accessing a file.
+The HDF5 library generates metadata I/O along with application raw data I/O when accessing a file.
 The total amount of metadata in an HDF5 file varies widely between applications, but one common aspect across most applications is that metadata accesses are usually small.
 Additionally, some applications access raw data in HDF5 datasets in very small amounts.

 Small and random I/O accesses on parallel file systems result in poor performance for applications.
-HDF5 metadata accesses and tiny raw data accesses fit this description.
+HDF5 metadata and tiny raw data accesses fit this description.
 There has been a significant amount of work done to avoid such small accesses in HDF5, but more opportunities exist for improvement in this area.
 This RFC proposes a new feature called Page Buffering.
 Page buffering in conjunction with Metadata Aggregation (a feature already implemented in HDF5) will ensure that HDF5 I/O requests to a file can be minimized to a specific granularity and alignment, controlled directly by the application.

 Introduction

-HDF5 is by many applications on a variety of platforms.
+HDF5 is used by many applications on a variety of platforms.
 Science applications on HPC systems utilize HDF5 for reliable and efficient data access on parallel file systems.
 However, HDF5’s rich data model and hierarchical nature can generate a moderate amount of metadata to store in the HDF5 file, along with raw data from the application.
 The total amount of metadata varies widely between applications depending on their usage of the HDF5 data model, but one commonality is that metadata accesses are usually tiny.
 HDF5 thus employs a metadata cache to try and avoid swarms of small accesses to the file system, but at some point metadata needs to be evicted or flushed from the cache, resulting in small accesses to the file system.

 Other applications access raw data in small amounts.
 The HDF5 datasets created by those applications might be small, or the selections for partial I/O on large datasets might be small.
 Either way, small accesses to the file result from such access patterns.
 HDF5 provides a cache feature for raw data, but that is available only for chunked datasets and is disabled in parallel HDF5.
 HDF5 can also do data sieving for contiguous datasets, but that is disabled in parallel HDF5 too.

-Parallel file systems on HPC machines, such as Lustre and GPFS, perform tremendously poorly with small fragmented I/O accesses.
+Parallel file systems on HPC machines, such as Lustre and GPFS, perform very poorly with small, fragmented I/O accesses.
 Recent work in the Parallel HDF5 library attempts to circumvent that problem by writing HDF5 metadata collectively and reducing the number of metadata reads by allowing application to indicate that reads to certain pieces of metadata will be done collectively which enables an optimization to read metadata only from 1 rank.
 Another feature implemented to improve small file I/O performance was to enhance the file space allocation in the HDF5 library to make it page aligned, i.e. allocating space in fixed sized pages and aggregating as much metadata or raw data as possible in a single block before allocating another block.
 This prevents metadata from possibly being scattered in small pieces all around the file.

 This work will leverage the paged aggregation of file space allocation to develop a page buffering layer in the HDF5 library that absorbs small accesses to the file system.
 Each page in memory corresponds to a page allocated in the file.
 Access to the file system is then performed as a single page or multiple of pages, if they are contiguous.
 This ensures that small accesses to the file system are avoided while providing another caching layer for improved I/O performance (albeit at the expense of higher memory usage).